SunainaYadav1290/SalesDataAnalysis/README.md

 https://public.tableau.com/views/ProductsSalesAnalysis_17230350421930/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 Developed a Tableau dashboard to perform analysis, producing quantitative visualizations in Tableau to draw valuable insights based on different parameters.
-Designed ETL mappings with SQL to pull data from unstructured sources, transformed and cleaned it in the staging area, and built a star schema data model in Tableau.

 Outline of Project Goals and Planning